dwp/govuk-casa/docs/setup.md

 This allows you to limit the number of individual parameters and/or the maximum total payload that will be parsed from an incoming form body.

+* `function` **`contextIdGenerator`** Function to generate custom IDs for new ephemeral contexts (default: uuid generator)

+This allows you to define a custom function for generating new context IDs instead of the default UUIDs.

 ## Returned values

 A call to `configure()` will return: